taiton-k/flterm.lua/README.md

 # flterm.lua

-A simple Lua plugin to display terminal in a floating window.
+A simple Lua plugin to display terminal in the floating window.

 ## Usage